-Ducroire Delcredere Commercial Risk Rating: C – highest risk (A, B, C)
+Credendo Commercial Risk Rating: C – Highest risk (A, B, C)

 Greece, as a member of the European Union, provides a reasonably hospitable climate for foreign investment.
 On the upside, Greece’s membership in the EU’s Economic and Monetary Union offers currency stability, the infrastructure has improved significantly in the last five years.
 Greece is actively positioning itself as a hub for Balkan trade.

 The Greek economy has been gradually transforming in ways that improve flexibility and openness, but progress has been slow.
 Privatization has reduced the state’s dominant role in the economy, and the overall entrepreneurial environment has been enhanced by implementation of a more competitive corporate tax rate and more efficient regulation.

 Foreign Trade Zones: Greece has three free-trade zones, located at Piraeus, Thessaloniki and Heraklion port areas.
 Greek and foreign-owned firms enjoy the same advantages in these areas.
 Goods of foreign origin may be brought in without payment of customs duties or other taxes and remain free of all duties and taxes if subsequently transshipped or re-exported.
 Documents pertaining to the receipt, storage, or transfer of goods within the zones are free from stamp taxes.

 Handling operations are carried out according to EU regulations.
 Transit goods may be held in the zones free of bond.
 The zones also may be used for repackaging, sorting and re-labeling operations.
 Assembly and manufacture of goods are carried out on a small scale in the Thessaloniki Free Zone.
 Storage time is unlimited, as long as warehouse charges are paid every six months.